campus-occupancy/campus-occupancy.github.io/index.md

 ## Community Feedback
 If you would like to help us improve the system, please take a couple of minutes to fill out the [Campus Occupancy Form](https://docs.google.com/forms/d/e/1FAIpQLSfnveBnx1LZj3YNTj0HMstZ6XzbBA0aZ_pJ9VzaPV4QQ84img/viewform).
 We are intrested in your experiance using the application.

-Feedbacks that we received:
+### Feedbacks that we received:
-* Our styling looked messed up
+* Our styling looked messed up and unappealing
+* more clarification to the app
 * Have more functionality for the map
 * Add a loading to the page.
-There is no indactor that the if the page was still loading it s data.
+There is no indactor that the if the page was still loading it is data.
 * show more accurate data based on the square footage of the building

+### Community FeedBack Summary :
+Some of the feed backs we got was, our application did not look appealing and was confusing.
+When the user first ran the application, they had no idea what the map was for or how to interact with the map.
+Also they suggested that we add more features to the map, such as changing the data on certain times.
+When the user logged in, they definetly noticed a lag.
+For instance, when the page was still rendering the data there was no loading to indicate that the page was trying to load the data.

 ## Development history